 Web site: linguistics.unt.edu

-The Department of Linguistics offers a BA with a major in linguistics and a BA with a minor in information science.
+The linguistics program offers a BA with a major in linguistics and a BA with a minor in information science.

 The BA with a major in linguistics provides students opportunities for working with data with an eye to discovering predictable linguistic patterns (linguistic problem solving).
 Students learn how to read, write, and present syntheses of relevant published work and to arrive at their own original theoretical formulations.
 The Scientific Methods course and the Capstone course train students in original research, which includes evaluating and reporting on existing findings using appropriate citation methods and creating and reporting on original experiments and arguments.
 CNN lists linguistics as the second most overlooked job possibility for new graduates.
 A degree in linguistics makes students competitive for jobs in fields such as: